 “Good evening!
 You must be Elizabeth!
 Yes, I have heard quite a bit about you from the letter of introduction I received from Henry!”

 “Oh, no time for that right now!
 Come in!
 Have a seat and a cookie, if it pleases you!”

 “Oh, why thank you.”
 She moved passed me and took a seat on my fine fauteuil that was patterned with depictions of leaves and flowers.
-The room was filled with light that dancing gaily across the room and warmed it, but her face filled with no emotion casually scanning the room in innocent repose didn’t fit.
+The room was filled with light that danced gaily across the room and warmed it, but her face filled with no emotion that casually scanning the room in innocent repose didn’t fit.
 She didn’t fit...

 “What a lovely living room you have here.
 Is that one of Bach’s pieces playing in the background?”

 “Yes, no. 1.
 It is truly one of his finer pieces” I lunged my body forward and took a seat where I had previously sat for most of the evening so far.
 My arm twisted allowing for a resting place for my chin that seemed simply for display and did not really seem to serve it’s purpose, while my other arm laid itself on the left arm of the chair and appeared far more consumed with the pleasantries of casual lassitude most often found in upper-class men than my right arm.

 “I must concur to a degree with that.
 So who’s this?”